Trader’s Notebook

 3:30 p.m.
 New York time

-Half an hour before the closing bell.
-The S&P 500 futures rose to 5528.25 during the session and then pulled back slightly.
-The movement was insufficient to bring clarity to the Elliott Wave Theory analysis of the chart.
+Half an hour before the closng bell.
+The S&P 500 futures rose to 5663.75 during the session, and then fell sharply back into the 5990s.

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight, reaching into the 5490s.
+The S&P 500 E-mini futures rose overnight, so far reaching into the 5630s as it retraces a portion of yesterday’s session decline.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.